Thursday, July 28

 Picasso Moth Facts

 Have you heard of the famous painter Pablo Picasso?
-Well guess what?
+Well, guess what?
 There is a beautiful insect called the Picasso moth.
-It is so beautiful it looks like Pablo Picasso painted the moth himself.
+It is so beautiful, and it looks like Pablo Picasso painted the moth himself.
 The Picasso moth’s scientific name is Baorissa hieroglyphica.
 Some moths are just as beautiful as butterflies are.
 The Baorissa hieroglyphica is one of those beautiful moths.
-It is so beautiful it looks like a painter painted beautiful brush strokes of color on it.
-With your parent/caretaker’s permission google Baorissa hieroglyphica and see how beautiful the moths are.
+It is so beautiful; it looks like a painter painted it with beautiful brush strokes of color.
+With your parent/caretaker’s permission, google Baorissa hieroglyphica and see how beautiful the moths are.

 What is the strangest insect you have ever seen?